Austin Women's Health Center Blog&Inspiration

 pros and cons of hormone replacement therapy

 Let’s first discuss what menopause is and what are some common symptoms.
-Next, we will examine the pros and cons of hormone replacement therapy for menopause and some natural approaches to managing menopause without hormone replacement therapy.
+Next, we will examine the updated research on hormone replacement therapy for perimenopause and menopause as well as some natural approaches to managing menopause without hormone replacement therapy.

 Menopause